digomotta/cognitive-agents/README.md

 - `--query` - Custom reflection query
 - `--testing` - Run in testing mode (don't save agents)

-The simulation outputs:
+**Dynamic Agent Discovery:**
+The simulation now automatically discovers and loads all agents from the `agent_bank/populations/Synthetic/` directory.
+No need to hardcode agent lists - just add new agents to the folder and they'll be included in the simulation!

+The simulation outputs are saved to the `output/` directory as JSON files containing:
+- **Accumulated conversation history** across each cycle period
-- Real-time agent conversations and trade negotiations
+- **All reflections** with agent thoughts and insights
-- Reflection moments where agents process their experiences
-- Trade transactions with item exchanges and value calculations
+- **Complete trade records** with participants, items, and values
-- Network dynamics showing relationship evolution
+- **Network transition matrices** showing relationship probabilities
-- Production decisions based on sales patterns
-- Final statistics on agent interactions and market activity
+- **Production planning results** for each agent
+- **Cycle metadata** including start/end steps and timestamps

 **Option 2: Jupyter Notebook (Interactive)**
 ```bash